Successful caregiving for seniors requires good organization.

 3. Family, medical and emergency phone numbers.
 You may have them in your cell phone, but the day you are off will be the day something goes wrong!
 Have a complete list available for easy access and greater safety.
 Medical supply, pharmacy, physicians, specialists, equipment, poison control, insurance, etc.

-If you need forms to keep yourself or loved one organized, check these out!
-Etsy.com
+If you need forms to keep yourself or loved one organized, check out the senior care health organization packet on Creative Home Therapy @Etsy.com.

 4. Physician appointments and annual/recommended testing (regular visits and procedures that are recommended for age and medical history).
 You could use an annual calendar to mark probable visits and tests.
 Don’t forget vision, hearing, dental screenings, podiatrists, and appointments to update any medical equipment they have.
 (My father always said he retired to be a full time patient:))